Thursday Dec 18, 2014

 All the best,

-Your Java Jungle guide is Mark Heckler, an Oracle Senior Java/Middleware/Core Engineer with development experience in numerous environments.
-Mark's current work pursuits and passions all revolve around Java and leave little time to blog or tweet - but somehow, he finds time to do both anyway.
+Your Java Jungle guide is Mark Heckler, a Software Architect/ Engineer and Oracle Developer Evangelist with development experience in numerous environments.
+Mark's current pursuits and passions all revolve around Java, the Cloud, & the IoT, and leave little time to blog or tweet - but somehow, he finds time to do both anyway.

-Mark lives with his very understanding wife & kids in the St. Louis, MO area.
+Mark lives with his very understanding wife in the St. Louis, MO area.

 - Point of Clarification: NetBeans, JSF, and MySQL Primary Keys